UI/UX Design

 User goals

-Quickly locate user and provider information
+Quickly locate provider information

 Complete verification efficiently